thefrontiergroup/standards/js-es2015-react.md

 - eslint
 - eslint-plugin-react

-To lint our javascript files.
+To lint our JavaScript files.

 # Ignores